 Campbell Scientific builds systems for unattended, long-term monitoring of water quality in many natural and industrial environments, including streams, watersheds, wells, caves, water/wastewater treatment plants, aquaculture operations, landfills, and processing plants.
-Our systems include Campbell dataloggers, and a huge variety of sensors and communication peripherals, customized for each application.Read more
+Our systems include Campbell data loggers and a large variety of sensors and communication peripherals, customized for each application.Learn More

 Our dataloggers feature wide operating temperature ranges, low power consumption, and the ability to directly interface with a large variety of sensors.
 Because our dataloggers operate on batteries (with or without solar panels), they are ideal for long-term, stand-alone operation, such as at remote streams or wells.
 Most of our dataloggers are expandable using multiplexers and other peripherals.
 Data are typically displayed and stored in the desired units of measure (e.g., specific conductance as mS/m, µS/cm, Ohms).